Well, where’s the fun in that?

 The Southern Express Company did not take the loss lightly.
 It called in the Pinkerton Detective Agency.
 Now the Burrow gang was being pursued by the same outfit that would later pursue Butch Cassidy and the Sundance Kid.

 Soon after the December 1887 robbery, Pinkerton detectives caught Burrow gang member William L. Brock, who gave the detectives the names of Rube and Jim Burrow.
 Until the brothers had begun robbing trains, they had no criminal record.
 So, they had not initially been suspects in the Texas train robberies, and law enforcement officers had followed red herrings at first.
 But Brock had given the pursuers of the gang their first lead: names.

 Then came another break for the detectives.
 Early in 1888 a conductor on a Louisville & Nashville Railway train in Alabama became suspicious of two passengers and notified police.
 Police surrounded the train when it stopped and captured Jim Burrow after a gunfight.
 Rube Burrow shot his way out and escaped.
 Clip is from the January 28 Fort Worth Gazette.

-Jim Burrow was jailed in Texarkana and died there of tuberculosis in October 1888.
+Jim Burrow was jailed in Texarkana and would die there of tuberculosis in October 1888.

 Working without his brother now, Rube Burrow became more reckless, less calculating.

 On December 15, 1888 Rube Burrow robbed an Illinois Central train in Mississippi.
 His accomplice was Leonard Calvert Brock (not related to William L. Brock).
 Leonard Calvert Brock was also known as “Joe Jackson,” and some accounts of the day said Jackson had been the only member of Sam Bass’s gang to survive the shootout at Round Rock in 1878.
 During the Illinois Central robbery Burrow shot and killed passenger Chester Hughes after Hughes tried to apprehend him.
 (Sketch from Rube Burrow, King of Outlaws, 1890.)

 In 1889 Rube Burrow killed an Alabama postmaster, Moses Graves, when Graves demanded that Burrows sign for delivery of a package.
 The contents of the package?
-A wig and false beard that Burrow had ordered under an alias to disguise himself.
+A wig and false beard that Burrow had ordered under an alias to wear as a disguise.

 Rube Burrow was becoming known as the “outlaw king of Alabama,” the “Alabama Robin Hood” who never robbed a poor man.